Susan Koegel

 • Ink Toner Cartridges, Inv.
 No. 337-TA-1106 (Canon v.
 Aster Graphics, et al.).
 Successfully represented the Aster respondents.
 The Commission affirmed the ALJ’s decision granting summary determination of non-infringement, found no violation, and terminated the investigation.
 Currently on appeal to the Federal Circuit.

-• Certain Protective Cases for Electronic Devices and Components Thereof, No. 337-TA-955: Successfully represented respondent Tech21 U.K. Limited in patent infringement allegations brought by Otter Products, LLC.; Otter withdrew the complaint and terminated the investigation.
+• Certain Protective Cases for Electronic Devices and Components Thereof, 337-TA-955 (Otter v.
+Tech21).
+Successfully represented respondent Tech21 U.K. Limited in patent infringement allegations brought by Otter Products, LLC.; Otter withdrew the complaint and terminated the investigation.